SFDO-Tooling/CumulusCI/docs/dev.rst

 Retrieve Changes
 ----------------
 The ``retrieve_changes`` task supports both ``sfdx`` and ``mdapi`` formatted source code.
-It also utilizes the `SourceMember <TODO>`_ sObject to detect what has changed in an org, but allows you to be more selective regarding which components to retrieve when compared to the ``dx_pull`` task.
+It also utilizes the `SourceMember <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_sourcemember.htm>`_ sObject to detect what has changed in an org, but allows you to be more selective regarding which components to retrieve when compared to the ``dx_pull`` task.
 Manual tracking of component versions also allows for the possibility of retrieving some changes into one directory, and then running the task again to retrieve other changes into a different directory.